Updated on April 21, 2022

 I have this hideously ugly brass and white ceiling fan right smack in the middle of my house.
-My house was built in the 90’s, so it is not entirely surprising.
-But, it needs to go.
-Do we have $200 to buy a new fan that would be the appropriate size for our living space with all the bells and whistles this one has?
-Nope.
+My house was built in the ’90s, so it is not surprising but it needs to go.
+Unfortunately, we don’t have $200+ to buy a new fan that would be the appropriate size for our living space with all the bells and whistles this one has.
 Our fan has a remote control to adjust the dimness of the lighting and the speed of the fan.
 These types of fans are not cheap.
-So I needed to figure out a way to redo it without breaking the bank.
+I needed to figure out a way to redo it without breaking the bank.

 The most unfortunate part about this fan is you see it from almost every room in our entire house.
 You see it when you first walk in the front door.
 You see it when you sit on the couch watching TV.
 You see it when you are looking from the kitchen.
 And there it hangs, with all it’s ugly brassiness just mocking me with how ugly it is.

-After I had all the pieces removed, I laid them out on a drop cloth on a table outside ready to be painted.
+After I had all the pieces removed, I washed them off with soap and water and allowed them to dry.
+Then, I laid them out on a drop cloth on a table outside ready to be painted.

-I decided since I was able to take the pieces off and wouldn’t be painting the fan right there in the living room that I would do a coat of primer on all the pieces first.
-Hopefully this helps to keep the paint on there better.
-I was not about to sand all those pieces.
-I used some Krylon spray paint primer in White that I had on hand.
+Since I was able to remove all the pieces and wouldn’t be painting the fan right there in the living room that I added a coat of Krylon Primer on all the pieces first.
+Hopefully, this helps my finish adhere to the paint better.
+I did not want to sand anything, even though that would have been a more professional way to complete this project.

 To paint the brass I used a product called ‘Sophisticated Finishes’ by Triangle Crafts in Blackened Bronze Metallic Surfacer.
-It worked great.
-You can buy this product at Michael’s for about $9.99 for a 4 fl. oz. bottle.
-I didn’t even end up using a half a bottle for this project.
-(And I used a 40% off coupon for it!
-Not bad, right?)
+It worked great!
+I originally bought this at Michael’s for $9.99 for a 4 fl. oz. bottle, but I am not sure if it is still available.
+You can find it on Amazon.
+I only ended up using about half the bottle for this project.

-Crazy what a little paint will do!
-This fan looks so great, and I spent less than $6.00 on the project.
-Even better!
+I love a good before and after to really see the transformation!
+It is crazy what a little paint will do.
+This fan looks so great, and I spent less than $6.00 on the project with my coupon.